eed3si9n/eed3si9n.com/content/posts/december-adventure-2025.md

 in the above, _King In My Empire_ is a reggae track with singing. _King Version_ is the dub of the same track. note that it's not just the instrumental, but there's some vocal here and there. in both cases, the loop is 2 bars of 4/4.

-Giriu Dvasios takes the source material from Lithuanian folk songs, which works well:
+Girių Dvasios takes the source material from Lithuanian folk songs, which works well:

 - [Tureja liepa - Giriu Dvasios][tureja] (2015)
 - [O kas sodely - Giriu Dvasios][o_kas_sodely] (2019)